In booming College Park, campus energy, affordability and a sense of community

 Schools: Hollywood, Paint Branch, Berwyn Heights, University Park and Cherokee Lane elementary schools, Buck Lodge, Greenbelt and Hyattsville middle schools, and High Point, Parkdale and Northwestern high schools.

-Transit: The College Park-University of Maryland Metro station provides service into Washington on the Yellow and Green lines.
-The station also is a transfer point for buses from Metro, Prince George’s County and the University of Maryland.
+Transit: The College Park-University of Maryland and Greenbelt Metro stations provide service into Washington on the Yellow and Green lines.
+The College Park-University of Maryland station also is a transfer point for buses from Metro, Prince George’s County and the University of Maryland.
+The Greenbelt Metro station is also a stop for the MARC’s Camden Line.
 The Capital Beltway (Interstates 495 and 95) and U.S. Route 1 are the closest major highways.
 The Paint Branch and Trolley hiking and biking trails run through the city and connect to the District.